MasoniteFramework/masoniterepository is the main repository that will install when creating new projects using the

 #comment above it

-MasoniteFramework/masoniterepo if applicable) with details of changes to the UI.
-This includes new environment variables, new file locations, container parameters, new feature explanations etc.
+MasoniteFramework/docsrepo with details of changes to the interface, this includes new environment variables, new file locations, container parameters etc.

 576then name your branch

-fix/576.
-This will help us locate the branches on our computers at later dates.
+fix-576.
+This will help us locate the branches on our systems at later dates.
 If it is a new feature name it